redhat-developer/odo/README.md

 ## What's Odo?

 Odo (OpenShift do...) is a CLI tool that provides developers with **fast** and **automated** source code deployments.
-Odo supplements continuous development by using the power of OpenShift's [Source-to-Image](https://github.com/openshift/source-to-image) with the stableness of [Kubernetes](https://github.com/kubernetes/kubernetes).
+Odo supplements iterative development by using the power of OpenShift's [Source-to-Image](https://github.com/openshift/source-to-image) with the stableness of [Kubernetes](https://github.com/kubernetes/kubernetes).
 Developers can immediately start coding while Odo builds, pushes and deploys the application in the background.

 #### Features